Surprisingly Sudden Death

 - Alien series.

 - Alien: The dinner scene.
-Kane, having been infected previously leading to All There Is To Know About The Crying Game, eats dinner after recovering appearing perfectly normal when he starts convulsing and is killed by a chest burster.
-And of course, in typical hungry Alien fashion, it devours the entire crew except for Ripley, even stowing away on her escape pod before being Thrown Out The Airlock.
+Kane, having been infected previously, eats dinner after recovering appearing perfectly normal.
+He suddenly starts convulsing and is killed by a chest burster.

-- Alien│: Dr. Clemens is built up as a main character, but then he suddenly gets grabbed by the Alien and killed off.
-The prison warden is killed while yelling at Ripley, in a room full of other people no less!
+- Alien³: Dr. Clemens is built up as a main character, but then he suddenly gets grabbed by the Alien and killed off.
+The prison warden is killed while yelling at Ripley, in a room full of other people no less.

 - Jurassic Park, this happens with the programmer played by Samuel L. Jackson when he goes to reset the circuit breakers and is eaten alive by a Velociraptor.
 Ellie has to run from the very same Velociraptor when she enters the bunker to reset the breaker.

 - Deep Blue Sea, Samuel L. Jackson, when he gets snarfed down by a shark as he's giving his Rousing Speech.